 The Scorpion will appear in the third wave.
 It moves slowly but will pick up speed, moving faster.
 While doing so, it will poison any mushroom it touches.

 Mushrooms fill the Enchanted Forest and may act as obstacles or cover for the player, with added effects to enemy insects.
-It takes for shots to complete destroy a mushroom.
-There are two type of mushrooms: Magic Mushrooms and Poisonous mushrooms.
-Magic mushrooms are the default mushrooms in the game and are also the the result of the player destroying an insect or Centipede body segment.
+It takes four shots to completly destroy a mushroom.
+There are two types of mushrooms: Magic Mushrooms and Poisonous mushrooms.
+Magic mushrooms are the default mushrooms in the game and are also the result of the player destroying an insect or Centipede body segment.
 Poisonous Mushrooms are the result of the Scorpion touching a mushroom.
 Poisonous Mushrooms will prompt the Centipede near it to move straight towards the player through any mushroom.
 Losing a wand will restore any partially damaged mushroom.

 The game offers four difficulty levels: Novice, Standard, Advanced, and Expert.
 Game Variations are as the following:

 Two players will take turns when the active player is bitten.

 - Dual Player Competition

 Two players will appear on the screen at the same time.
 Scoring is separate.
 Shots fired from one player will paralyze the other player.

 - Team Play Two players will appear on the screen at the same time.
 Scoring is combined.
 Shots fired from one player will not paralyze the other player.

 The player will win a bonus magic wand for every 12,000 points to a maximum of six wands.
 The game will end when all wands are lost.
 Scoring are as the following:

 - Spider at close range - 900 points